microsoft/msix-packaging/README.md

 Testing on mobile platforms:

-  On iOS (currently manual process):
+  On iOS :
   First build the project for iOS, then launch xCode and load test/mobile/iOSBVT.xcworkspace, compile the test app, and then launch the iPhone simulator.
+You can also run "./testios.sh" from test/MacOS-Linux.

   On Android:
   From within bash, navigate to test/MacOS-Linux, and run "./testaosponmac.sh".
 The test assumes there's an Android emulator named Nexus_5X_API_19_x86 and the build output is on a .vs directory at the root of the project.